pivotal/docs-tap/tas-migration/spring-cloud-gateway.hbs.md

      ...
      ```

-## Deploy the `animal-rescue` application to TAP
+## <a id="deploy-app-to-tap"></a> Deploy the `animal-rescue` app to Tanzu Application Platform

-Documentation for deploying a gateway service to TAP can be found here.
-For deploying an
+Documentation for deploying a gateway service to Tanzu Application Platform can be found here.
+For
-`animal-rescue` app and configuring the gateway on TAP, see documentation on repo here.
-The easy minimal
+deploying an `animal-rescue` app and configuring the gateway on Tanzu Application Platform, see
-configuration required would be as below
+documentation on repo here.
+The easy minimal configuration required would be as below

-### Create a gateway instance
+### <a id="create-gateway-instance"></a> Create a gateway instance

+To create a gateway instance:

 1. Create a file called `gateway-config.yaml` containing the following YAML definition: